 Honestly, this is probably my ultimate favourite manga from the bl genre.
 And this is probably more gushing than reviewing.
 But bear with me.

-of life manga, but one that feels very very real.
-Every chapter is crucial and every mundane interactions hold charged emotions and meanings.
-This manga really struck me with its lyrical pacing and story-telling, it really affected the presentation of the emotions conveyed.
+of life manga, but one of those gems that feel very very real.
+That's something that makes it really stand out.
+Every chapter is crucial and every mundane interaction hold charged emotions and meaning.
+It really struck me with its lyrical pacing and story-telling as it really affects the presentation of the emotions being conveyed.

 Most people pick this up expecting this to be a fucked up, drug use manga, but it really isn't.
-It is one of the stranger sides to this manga but it's not central to the plot.
+It is one of the stranger sides to this manga but it's really not central to the plot.

 It's a shame because a lot gets lost in translation in this manga, so if you can, I recommend reading it in japanese or at least korean.

 However, just for the electric art (especially the kiss scenes, oh my god the kiss scenes) it's indeed something worth spending your time reading, I assure you.